zazencodes/nhl-goalie-pull-optimization/README.md

 # NHL Goalie-Pull-Time Optimization

-We seek out the optimal goalie pull times by looking at historical data and modeling the odds of scoring as a function of the time when goalie was pulled in the 3rd period.
-In doing so we look for insight into the question "when is the right time to pull your goalie?"
+Using historical NHL goalie pulls data, we model the probability of scoring goals for and having goals scored against.
+We then solve for the optimal goalie pull time as the maximum liklihood of the scoring odds ratio.

 ## Blog post: <TODO insert link>

 ## Source code

-The notebooks have been saved as `.py` and `.html` files in addition to the normal `.ipynb` files.
-The notebooks can be found in `notbooks/src`.
-These are labelled as follows:
+The source code consists of jupyter notebooks, which have been saved as `.py` and `.html` files in addition to the normal `.ipynb` file.
+The notebooks can be found in `notbooks/src` and are labelled as follows:
- 1. Save raw HTML from https://www.nhl.com
+ **1.** Saving raw HTML from https://www.nhl.com/
- 2. Parse the goalie pull stats
+ **2.** Parsing goalie pull statistics.
- 3. Exploratory analysis
- 4. Maximize the odds of scoring as function of goalie-pull time:
+ **3.** Exploring the data.
+ **4.** Modeling with pymc3.

+We model the following conditional probabilities as a function of time elapsed in the 3rd period:
 ```
 P ( Goal For     | Goalie Pulled ; t )
 P ( Goal Against | Goalie Pulled ; t )
 P ( No Goal      | Goalie Pulled ; t )
 ```

 We determine the risk-reward of pulling a goalie as a function of the time remaining in the game.
 For instance, if there's 3 minutes left, what is the chance that pulling the goalie will result in a goal for?
-What is the probability it will result in a goal against?
+What is the chance it will result in a goal against?

 ## Project Tree